-Despite the fact that all Greek universities are self-governing, institutional and legislative frameworks force them to be also state-dependent, but open to opportunities for cooperation and synergies.
-Aware of its social role, UoWM caters for course curricula and functions to the benefit of society and citizens and seeks to encourage collaboration both with the State and local authorities.
-It endorses and - possibly- requires ongoing communication and collaboration with local and regional authorities, with a view to promoting social and economic development on a regional and local scale.
-In the context of its social mission, UoWM aspires to further enhance collaboration, by engaging in support actions with the State and Local Authorities, to enable addressing potential problems and contribute to development initiatives through relevant research and know-how transfer, planning and documentation tools, etc. A major University objective is delivering state-of-the-art education in the present and producing time-value work for the future.
+All Greek universities are self-governing; however, institutional and legislative frameworks force them to be also state-dependent, but open to opportunities for cooperation and synergies.
+UoWM recognises its social role to cater for course curricula and functions to the benefit of society and citizens and seeks to encourage collaboration both with the State and local authorities.
+It endorses and requires ongoing communication and collaboration with local and regional authorities, with a view to promoting social and economic development on a regional and local scale.
+In the context of its social mission, UoWM aspires to further enhance collaboration, by engaging in support actions with the State and Local Authorities to enable addressing potential problems and contribute to development initiatives through relevant research and know-how transfer, planning and documentation tools, etc. A major University objective is delivering state-of-the-art education in the present, and producing time-value work for the future.